-Group A members are waiver functionally eligible and Medicaid eligible via SSI (including SSI-E Supplement and 1619A and B) or a full-benefit Medicaid subprogram (see Section 21.2 Full-Benefit Medicaid).
+Group A members are waiver functionally eligible and Medicaid eligible via SSI (including SSI-E Supplement and 1619A and B) or a full-benefit Medicaid subprogram (see Section 21.2 Full-Benefit Medicaid) other than a HCBW LTC program or Family Care (i.e., not Group B or B Plus).
 This does not include someone solely eligible for any of the limited benefit Medicaid subprograms (see Section 21.3 Limited Benefit Medicaid).

-Clients who have met a deductible are eligible for community waivers as a Group A. The member remains eligible as a Group A until the end of the deductible period.
+Members who have met a deductible are eligible for community waivers as a Group A. The member remains eligible as a Group A until the end of the deductible period.
 At the next review the member will be able to make a choice between meeting the deductible to receive Medicaid (remaining a Group A) or becoming eligible for community waivers as a Group B or B Plus with a potential cost share.